-- es001a.dat through es001c.dat, es011a.dat through es011c.dat, and es0119.dat are a flat panel containing a color version of the first still shown in the intro.
+- es001a.dat through es001c.dat, es011a.dat through es011c.dat, and es0119.dat are a flat panel containing a color version of the first still shown in the intro, with the number 52 in the bottom-right corner.
 In the actual intro, the still is in sepia tone, and is actually part of a pre-rendered video.

 - es0096.dat is a simple black cube.